Shorzinator/CodeBrief/CODE_OF_CONDUCT.md

-# <center> ContextCraft Code of Conduct: The Art of Awesome Collaboration</center>
+# <center> codebrief Code of Conduct: The Art of Awesome Collaboration</center>

-Welcome to ContextCraft!
+Welcome to codebrief!
 We're thrilled you're here and excited to see what amazing things we can build together.
 To ensure our community is a fantastic place for everyone, we've put together a few guidelines.
 Think of them less as "rules" and more as "recipes for a delicious collaboration stew."

 ## Our Pledge: Crafting a Great Experience